dpretet/bster/doc/functional_spec.md

     - Delete the data block content linked to a node.
     - Return 0 if operation was successfull, 1 if failed.

-- Delete children below token
+- Delete children of a token
     - Opcode = 0x32
-    - Delete all children below a node, usefull to cut a tree branch
+    - Delete children of a node
     - Return 0 if operation was successfull, 1 if failed.

+- Delete left child of a token
+    - Opcode = 0x33
+    - Delete left child and its children
+    - Return 0 if operation was successfull, 1 if failed.

+- Delete right child of a token
+    - Opcode = 0x34
+    - Delete right child and its children
+    - Return 0 if operation was successfull, 1 if failed.

 ### Utility

+- Create tree
+    - Opcode = 0x40
+    - Read genesis address and create a root node to build a tree
+    - Return status = 0 if successful, 1 if failed to access memory.

 - (Verify tree conformance) (TBD)
-    - Opcode = 0x40
+    - Opcode = 0x41
     - Parse the tree and ensure it respects the binary tree paradigm.
     - Return 0 if tree conformal, 1 if not.

 - (Reorder tree) (TBD)
-    - Opcode = 0x41
+    - Opcode = 0x42
     - Reoder a non-conformal tree.
     - Return 0 if tree conformal, 1 if not.

-- (Defragment data map) (TBD)
-    - Opcode = 0x42
-    - Organize the data map into the smallest number of contiguous regions (fragments).
-    - Return 0 if finished, 1 if experienced an issue.

 - Get size of tree
-    - Opcode = 0x44
+    - Opcode = 0x43
     - Parse the tree and count the number of nodes.
     - If token specified, only discover its size, not the tree size.
     - Return the number of nodes.

 - Get depth of tree
-    - Opcode = 0x45
+    - Opcode = 0x44
     - Parse the tree and count the number of layers.
     - If token specified, only discover its depth, not the tree depth.
     - Return the number of layer.

-- Create tree
-    - Opcode = 0x46
-    - Read genesis address and create a root node to build a tree
-    - Return status = 0 if successful, 1 if failed to access memory.

 ## Memory Structure